 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID. - 2.
-Go to Advanced > TP-Link ID, and focus on the Bound Accounts section. - 3.
-Click Bind , enter another TP-Link ID as needed and click Save.
+Go to Basic > TP-Link Cloud, and focus on the Bound Accounts section. - 3.
+Click 🔒 Bind , enter another TP-Link ID as needed and click Save.

-Note: If you need another TP-Link ID, please register a new one via the Tether app.
-Refer to Manage the Router via the TP-Link Tether App to install the app and register a new TP-Link ID.
+If you need another TP-Link ID, please refer to Manage the Router via the TP-Link Tether App to install the app and register a new one.